 They do what they say they do

-While your Mac definitely has some of the great preloaded tools to help you with your tasks, you can further enhance the capability of your machine by adding new apps to it.
+While your Mac has some great preloaded tools to help you with your tasks, you can further enhance the capability of your machine by adding new apps to it.

 The Mac App Store has thousands of apps and choosing the best apps for Mac is tricky.
 You don’t want to end up with an app that doesn’t do what it claims to do.

 Fortunately, here we’ve put together a list of some of the best apps for Mac to narrow down your choices.
-These apps have proven that they work and they are used by a number of users on a regular basis.
+These apps have proven that they work and they are used by many users regularly.